MrPumpHouse/Read-Me/README.md

 - Friend Requests are off, find me in https://discord.gg/elvebredd

 ## About Me
-Discord Bot Developer with 1 year of experience.
+Discord Bot Developer with 2 years of experience.

 ## Skills
 **Languages**: Javascript, Python, JSON